Rachel Ward Sports Skintight Mini Dress For ‘Sleeping Beauty’-Inspired Costume

 Rachel opted to wear a costume inspired by the character Princess Aurora from the animated film Sleeping Beauty.
 The ensemble featured an off-the-shoulder pale pink mini dress with puff sleeves and lace-up detailing.
 The skintight garment showcased her incredible curves and lean legs.
 She finished off the look with a pair of silver strappy heels, sparkling earrings, and a tiara.
 Rachel also wore her long locks down in voluminous curls and sported a white-tipped French manicure.

 In the first image, the model stood with one of her hands on her hip.
-She tilted her head and focused her gaze at the camera lens with her mouth slightly open.
+She tilted her head and focused her gaze on the camera lens with her mouth slightly open.
 The following photo was taken at a closer angle.
 Rachel crossed her legs and touched the wall behind her.
 She moved her body slightly and lifted up her chin in the final shot.

 In the caption, Rachel implored her followers to “[g]uess which Disney Princess” inspired her costume.
-She also noted that her dress was from the clothing retailer Oh Polly.
+She also noted that her “[d]ress” was from the clothing retailer Oh Polly.

 Fans flocked to the comments section to answer her question.